 Early spring is nettle season!
-This is the time of year when we put stinging nettle (Urtica dioica for all you botany fans) in as many dishes as we can in order to bring the health benefits of this amazing plant into our daily lives.
+This is the time of year when we put stinging nettle (Urtica dioica) in as many dishes as we can in order to bring the health benefits of this amazing plant into our daily lives.

 Why are we sharing a food recipe with you, when we’re all about herbal medicine?

 Well, the more we’ve learned about herbs, the more we’ve come to think of food as medicine.
 Rather than waiting for symptoms to occur and treating them with concentrated forms of plants in little pills, we nourish ourselves through the seasons, gathering and using the herbs and wild plants in our everyday cooking.

 In this way we nourish all of our bodies systems, and reduce the incidents of sickness in our lives.